 The first problem is concerned with the fact that in Basic Brane Calculi there are no objects/proteins floating inside the membranes.
 Hence, we need an alternative representation of the output of our system.
 In the solution based on P systems presented in Subsection 3.2, the natural number n is represented as n occurrences of object c inside membrane r.
-Here the idea is to represent the output as a family of branes with a particular process C on them, such that process C can be distinguished by other processes residing on other auxiliary membranes.
+Here the idea is to represent the output as a family of membranes with a particular process C on them, such that process C can be distinguished by other processes residing on other auxiliary membranes.

-A second, major problem is concerned with the interleaving semantics of Brane Calculi.
+A second major problem is concerned with the interleaving semantics of Brane Calculi.
 We note that the maximal parallelism semantics of P systems is a very powerful synchronization mechanism.
 This ensures that - at each computational step - for each occurrence of object b a new object c is created and for each occurrence of object a a new object b is created.
-If we simply encode each object a (resp. b, c) with a brane $A([\])$ (resp. $B([\]), C([\])$, thus obtaining a flat multiset of branes, then for mimicking a computational step of the corresponding P system we need to perform a synchronization among an unbounded number of branes, and this seems to be a very difficult task in Brane Calculi.
-On the other hand, it is quite easy to synchronize an a priori fixed number of branes.
-To solve this problem, we decided to move from the flat structure of branes proposed above (and consisting in a multiset of branes $A([\]), B([\]), and C([\])$ contained in the same surrounding brane) to a hierarchical structure.
+If we simply encode each object a (resp. b, c) with a membrane $A(\)$ (resp. $B(\), C(\)$, thus obtaining a flat multiset of membranes, then for mimicking a computational step of the corresponding P system we need to perform a synchronization among an unbounded number of membranes, and this seems to be a very difficult task in Brane Calculi.
+On the other hand, it is quite easy to synchronize an a priori fixed number of membranes.
+To solve this problem, we decided to move from the flat structure of membranes proposed above (and consisting in a multiset of membranes $A(\)$, $B(\)$, and $C(\)$ contained in the same surrounding membrane) to a hierarchical structure.

-We start presenting a simplified version of the solution, where the output of the system is represented by the number of occurrences of C appearing in the whole structure of the system, and not inside a specific brane.
-Then, we present a more elegant solution where the output of the system is represented by the number of occurrences of C contained in a specific brane.
+We start presenting a simplified version of the solution, where the output of the system is represented by the number of occurrences of C appearing in the whole structure of the system, and not inside a specific membrane.
+Then, we present a more elegant solution where the output of the system is represented by the number of occurrences of C contained in a specific membrane.

-Solution with output scattered in the whole system

-The initial system consists of an external brane, containing two instances of branes representing an encoding of object a and one brane representing an encoding of object b, as depicted in Figure 1 (the need for the auxiliary branes decorated with processes X, Ta and Tb will be clarified in the following).
+Solution with output scattered in the whole system.
+The initial system consists of an external membrane, containing two instances of membranes representing an encoding of object a and one brane representing an encoding of object b, as depicted in Figure 1 (the need for the auxiliary membranes decorated with processes X, Ta and Tb will be clarified in the following).

 Fig. 1.
-The initial brane system (with $M = mate_n^{\perp}$).
+The initial membrane system (with $M = mate_n^{\perp}$)

-We mimic a single maximal parallelism computational step of the P system in Subsection 3.2 by the following sequence of steps: each brane encoding object b creates - by dripping - a new brane representing an encoding of c; each brane encoding object a is surrounded by a newly created brane representing a and containing a new instance of a brane representing b.
+We mimic a single maximal parallelism computational step of the P system in Subsection 3.2 by the following sequence of steps: each membrane encoding object b creates - by dripping - a new membrane representing an encoding of c; each membrane encoding object a is surrounded by a newly created membrane representing a and containing a new instance of a membrane representing b.

-An evolution of the representation of an object a as a nested family of branes is reported in Figure 2.
+An evolution of the representation of an object a as a nested family of membranes is reported in Figure 2.